-Our mission and objective is to provide instruction in the field of cosmetology, barbering, esthetician, manicuring and teacher training.
-Instruct students in consumer protection, to protect the consumer from improper handling of implements, chemicals and sanitation.
+Our mission and objective are to provide instruction in the field of cosmetology, barbering, esthetician, manicuring and teacher training.
+Instruct students in consumer protection, to protect the consumer from improper handling of implements, chemicals, and sanitation.
 Provide students with information on the newest and latest products and techniques in their related field.
-Ensure that students successfully complete necessary hours and requirements to be eligible for the State Board licensing examination.
-Impart the knowledge, skills and confidence necessary to complete and pass the required State Board examination.
+Ensure that students successfully complete the necessary hours and requirements to be eligible for the State Board licensing examination.
+Impart the knowledge, skills, and confidence necessary to complete and pass the required State Board examination.
 Produce a successful salon/barber employee, manager, and owner.
-Let students know what salon/barber owners expect, such as dependability, professionalism and completion of all operations in the most efficient, concise manner possible while maintaining high quality and patron happiness.
+Let students know what salon/barber owners expect, such as dependability, professionalism, and completion of all operations in the most efficient, concise manner possible while maintaining high quality and patron happiness.

-FREDRICK AND CHARLES BEAUTY COLLEGE, PARTONE INC. ADMINISTRATION

-Jeanie Scott.
-Owner, CEO, Administrator, Instructor

-Steve Scott President
+FREDRICK AND CHARLES BEAUTY COLLEGE, PARTONE INC. ADMINISTRATION Jeanie Scott.
+Owner, CEO, Administrator, Instructor Steve Scott President Trevor Scott.
+Vice-President Kendra Robison.
+Financial Aid Officer, Administrator, Secretary Marlene Chanel Ptacek.
+Instructor Susan Martin.
+Receptionist/Substitute Instructor Kara McCluskey.
+Instructor Rebecca Whittington.
+Instructor Aubrey Brown.
+Instructor

-Trevor Scott Senior Vice -President

-Bill Stevenson Vice-President

-Betty Stevenson Secretary

-Ginny Thompson

-Damona Hill Instructor, Financial Aid Officer

-Jebb Pilgram Instructor

-Chenal Ptacek

-Hayli Weatherbee Instructor

-Lacey Scott Receptionist